 It was just a few minutes past two o’clock on an autumn afternoon in Massachusetts.
 Joseph Pagliarulo, 67, was driving his Chevrolet pickup north on Route 97.
-He was not texting, talking on the phone or intoxicated.
+He was not texting, talking on the phone, or intoxicated.

 But he wasn’t paying enough attention – and suddenly he struck a 74-year-old woman crossing the street in front of him.
-She was later pronounced dead, and Pagliarulo was charged with motor vehicle homicide by negligent operation, speeding and failure to yield to a pedestrian in a crosswalk.
+She was later pronounced dead, and Pagliarulo was charged with motor vehicle homicide by negligent operation, speeding, and failure to yield to a pedestrian in a crosswalk.

-“It’s just a tragic, senseless loss,” said Robert Kirmelewicz, police chief.
+“It’s just a tragic, senseless loss,” said Robert Kirmelewicz, the police chief.
 “My heart goes out to the family.
 This shows us that as drivers, we really need to pay attention.
 This, in my opinion, was an avoidable accident.”